itssamuelrowe/binarystars/content/introduction/advantages-of-java.md

 It means that your programs are built with *objects*.
 Objects are programming entities that represent real-world objects.

-You will learn more about objects later in this course.
+You will learn more about objects later in this book.

 ## Java includes Automatic Memory Management